 Siteground is one of the few I haven’t personally used, but they consistently get great reviews and testimonials from their customers.

-I would recommend the GoGeek WordPress hosting plan because it includes 1-click staging, additional caching, and more server resources dedicated to your sites.
+I would recommend the GrowBig WordPress hosting plan or higher because they include 1-click staging, additional caching, and more server resources dedicated to your sites.

 More WordPress Hosts

 There are many other popular WordPress hosting platforms, with many of them focusing on the shared and VPS segment.

 Here are a few of the popular hosting providers not mentioned above: